 Probate in Miami Dade county CAN take a very long time - considerably longer than any other county.
 That said, I'd ask if they creditors claims can be paid from the proceeds of your mother's Ocala property.
 Since you are the appointed PR, Miami Dade will likely require you to seek...Read more »

 Ask the personal representative (executor) of the estate directly.
 Otherwise, I recommend calling the clerk's office in the county where the probate is open.
 They can give you an idea of the status of the probate.

 No but it may take a few extra steps to have the Will admitted by a Florida Probate court.
 Most wills have the same basic provisions but the formalities of executing and signing the Will vary from state to state.
 Generally speaking, a Will from outside the State of Florida can be admitted in...Read more »

 will.
 We were told first that the property would get divided among her (my mothers) surviving children, now were being told that we have to include my sisters children.
 Is this correct?
 I'm talking about my mother.
 My sister passed in April and my mother in September.
-We have not been able to...
+We have not been able...
 Read more »

 If your sister predeceased your mother, there may be a provision in the will that directs distribution to your sister's children.
 It's not uncommon.
 Does the person telling you this have a copy of the Will they can furnish to you?

 My estranged husband died seven years ago and I just found out.
 He inherited his father's house along with his brother before we were married.
-I do not necessarily want any part of his inheritance but want to know if I am required to do anything, since I have no clue as to what my husband's...
+I do not necessarily want any part of his inheritance but want to know if I am required to do anything, since I have no clue as to what my...
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.